Judge denies Ghislaine Maxwell’s bid for a new trial

 Maxwell, who is due to be sentenced in June, faces up to 65 years in prison.

-Epstein died in prison in August 2019 while awaiting trial for sex-trafficking offenses.
+Epstein died in prison in August 2019 while awaiting trial for sex-trafficking offences.

 His death was ruled suicide by the medical examiner.